Federalism in Quebec

-Federalism in Quebec (French: Fédéralisme au Québec) is concerned with the support of confederation in regards to the federal union of Canada: that is, support for the principles and/or political system of the government of Canada (status quo).
-This issue has been summarized as revolving around the concepts of Quebec remaining within Canada and opposition to the desires of Quebec sovereigntists.
+Federalism in Quebec (French: Fédéralisme au Québec) is the space of political ideologies which support Quebec remaining within the Canadian Confederation and opposition to sovereigntism.

 Throughout the sovereignty debate Quebec nationalist sentiment has swung between the federalist and sovereigntist options, with many Quebec nationalists willing to be a part of a Canadian federation with a more decentralized government.
-Quebecer anglophones and allophones have been overwhelmingly opposed to Quebec's secession.
+English-speaking Quebecers and allophones have been overwhelmingly opposed to Quebec's secession.

-Supporters of independence point to their belief that Quebec is a nation due to its unique history, shared major language and common heritage.
+Supporters of independence point to their belief that Quebec constitutes a nation due to its unique history, shared major language and common heritage.
 Opponents of sovereignty generally believe it to be a dangerous idea due to the political, financial, personal and economic ties between Quebecers and other Canadians.
-Some see it as being unnecessary due to Canada's multicultural and bilingual national character, as well as the strong status of the French language and culture in Quebec.
+Some see it as being unnecessary due to Canada's official bilingualism and multicultural policies, as well as the strong status of the French language and culture in Quebec.

-Opponents to Québécois nationalism point to the fact that Quebec is just as ethnically diverse as the rest of Canada and therefore is divisible by different ethnic and language groups, or point to the shared Francophone heritage of the ROC (Rest of Canada).
+Opponents of Quebec nationalism point to the fact that Quebec is just as ethnically diverse as the rest of Canada and therefore is divisible by different ethnic and language groups, or point to the shared francophone heritage of the rest of Canada (ROC).
 Many federalists believe that Canada comprises many nations in the cultural and ethnic, non-political sense; and that Quebec can be divided into just as many nations as Ontario or British Columbia.

 Most major federal political parties, including the Liberal Party of Canada, the Conservative Party of Canada, the New Democratic Party and the Green Party of Canada support maintaining the status quo with Quebec remaining part of Canada.
 The Bloc Québécois is the sole sovereigntist federal party with seats in the House of Commons.
 Two provincial political parties, the Coalition Avenir Québec and the Quebec Liberal Party, support different ideas about Quebec's political status within Canada; the former wants to make Quebec an autonomous province within Canada, while the latter, like its former national parent party, supports maintaining the status quo with Quebec remaining part of Canada.